typedb/typedb-ml/kglib/kgcn/examples/diagnosis/README.md

 A single subgraph is extracted from Grakn by making these queries and combining the results into a graph.
 For your own domain you should find queries that will retrieve the most relevant information for the Relations you are trying to predict.

-We can visualise such a subgraph by running these two queries in Grakn Workbase:
+We can visualise such a subgraph by running these two queries one after the other in Grakn Workbase:

 ![queried subgraph](images/queried_subgraph.png)

 You can get the relevant version of Grakn Workbase from the Assets of the [latest Workbase release](https://github.com/graknlabs/workbase/releases/latest).

+Using Workbase like this is a great way to understand the subgraphs that are actually being delivered to the KGCN -- a great debugging tool.

 ## Modifying the Example